https://eckoto.net/

 Protect Your Business: Understanding and Preventing Business Email Compromise (BEC)

 Cybersecurity threats are constantly evolving, and one of the most alarming trends in recent years is the rise of Business Email Compromise (BEC).
 At its core, BEC is when a hacker takes over an email account, often with the goal of gaining access to sensitive information, facilitating financial fraud, or launching broader cyber-attacks.
+At 4BIS, we have seen a large increase in business email compromise attempts in the Cincinnati, OH area over the past 6 months.
+Find out below how to keep your business safe.

 What is Business Email Compromise?